Like Church Reef, it is a patch reef (small, isolated coral platform) which has no permanent island.

-Towards the northern end lies an extensive reef top at a depth of 1 to 5 metres, making it perfect for marine activities including scuba diving, muck diving, snorkeling and free diving.
+Towards the northern end lies an extensive reef top at a depth of 1 to 5m, making it perfect for marine activities including scuba diving, muck diving, snorkeling and free diving.

-These shallow coral areas occur on the inner side of the reef rim and are particularly well developed, measuring several hundred metres wide in some places.
+These shallow coral areas occur on the inner side of the reef rim and are particularly well developed, measuring several hundred meters wide in some places.

 Marine life commonly found in the area include sea turtles, blue-spotted stingrays, crocodile fish, puffer fish and the rare black coral.

 The seabed reaches depths of over 130m at certain points towards the eastern side of the reef.

 The northeastern side consists of a deep reef that is a mostly vertical rock face with small caves.